WritingPanda/Python-XML-Tutorial/README.md

 ## Objectives

-In this lesson, you will learn and use:
+In this lesson, you will:

-1. what is XML?
+1. learn what is XML
-2. variables, lists, dictionaries
+2. use the `os` and `xml` modules in the Python standard library
-3. control structures
+3. learn about XML elements and how to access them in python
-4. methods and functions
+4. use methods to get access to tags, attributes, and text
-5. the `os` and `xml` modules in the Python standard library
+5. create new elements and write them to the XML file

 With these 4 elements, you will be able to understand how to read and write to an XML file.